uwase-diane/blog/README.md

 Clone this repository and navigate to the folder.
 Run the following commands to allow functionality of the app:-

-* sudo add-apt-repository ppa:jonathonf/python-3.6
+sudo add-apt-repository ppa:jonathonf/python-3.6
-* sudo apt-get update
+sudo apt-get update
-* sudo apt-get install python3.6
-* sudo apt-get install python3-pip
-* sudo apt-get install python3.6-venv
-* python3.6 -m venv virtual
-* source virtual/bin/activate
-* pip install -r requirements.txt
+sudo apt-get install python3.6 sudo apt-get install python3-pip sudo apt-get install python3.6-venv python3.6 -m venv virtual source virtual/bin/activate pip install -r requirements.txt

+# User stories
+As a user, I would like to view the blog posts on the site As a user, I would like to comment on blog posts
+As a user, I would like to view the most recent posts As a user, I would like to an email alert when a new post is made by joining a subscription.
+As a user, I would like to see random quotes on the site

 ## Technologies Used
 Python 3.6.5
 Bootstrap
 Flask Framework